QuentinRa/blog.quentinra.dev/maths/graph/index.md

                 <code>Isomorphe</code>
             </td>
             <td>
-Let two graph $G$ and $H$.
-If we can move some nodes and get the same graph then there is an isomorphism.
-More formally, that's bijection between then. simply checking if there is a bijection between then.
+Let two graphs $G$ and $H$.
+If we can move some nodes and get the same graph, then there is an isomorphism.
+More formally, if there is a bijection between them, then there is an isomorphism.
             </td>
         </tr>
     </tbody>